clarkema/galosh-entity-data/README.md

 ### Comments

-Comments start with a `#' and extend to the end of the line.
+Comments start with a `#` and extend to the end of the line.

 ### Records

-Each record is a single line, terminated by a `\n'.
+Each record is a single line, terminated by a `\n`.
 Fields are separated by single tab characters.

 ### Fields